-Net cash provided by operating activities in fiscal 2017 was primarily attributable to net income of \$40.9 million, which included \$69.5 million of net noncash expenses, offset by operating assets and liabilities using \$24.1 million of cash as discussed in more detail below.
+Net cash provided by operating activities in fiscal 2018 was primarily attributable to net income of \$104.0 million, which included \$2.1 million of net non-cash income, offset by operating assets and liabilities using \$33.3 million of cash as discussed in more detail below.

-Accounts receivable increased \$11.3 million to \$81.5 million at December 30, 2017 compared to \$70.2 million at December 31, 2016 as a result of increased revenues, timing of customer shipments and contractual payment terms.
+Accounts receivable increased \$13.8 million to \$95.3 million at December 29, 2018 compared to \$81.5 million at December 30, 2017 as a result of increased revenues in the fourth quarter of 2018 compared to the fourth quarter of 2017, changes in the timing of customer shipments, and changes in payments terms related to customer mix.

-Inventories, net increased \$8.0 million to \$67.8 million at December 30, 2017 compared to \$59.8 million at December 31, 2016 as a result of inventory build aided by appreciation of the Euro, which affected our inventory at our Germany locations, partially offset by higher revenues and a \$9.3 million increase to our inventory valuation allowance.
+Inventories, net, increased \$9.9 million to \$77.7 million at December 29, 2018 compared to \$67.8 million at December 30, 2017 as a result of changes in product mix and increased inventory purchases to shorten lead times and improve vendor pricing, partially offset by a \$10.5 million increase to our provision for excess and obsolete inventories.